The Trench (novel): Plot summary

 Jonas and Mac arrive on the Goliath, greeted by Masao and Celeste who reveal that Terry was killed during the destruction of the Epimetheus.
-Jonas is shown a security video of the accident, but refuses to believe that Terry was killed.
+Jonas is shown security footage of the accident, but refuses to believe that Terry was killed.
 Celeste reveals their plan to use the Prometheus to rescue Benedict and the remaining crew.
 Jonas leaves with Mac and Masao, taking the video to the William Beebe.
-Back aboard the ship, Jonas watches the video over and over and he and Mac see where the video had been edited.
+Back aboard the ship, Jonas watches the video over and over and he and Mac see where the footage had been edited.
 Jonas concludes that Terry is alive and that he has to rescue her, using the deep water Abyss Glider.

 On the Benthos, Terry, now locked in her room, desperately tries to figure out a way to escape the ship.
 Using an air duct, she sneaks into the adjoining room and dresses into a man's shirt, pants, and lab coat.
 Using locks of her hair, she fashions a disguise of sideburns and a mustache and makes her way to the docking station planning to hide in the bathroom utility closet.
 Her plan is thwarted by Celeste who catches her and has Terry sent to the hangar.
 Celeste joins Benedict on the observation deck where she drugs him and ties him to a chair.
 Celeste reveals that she knows Benedict murdered her mother when she was a child and bided her time, learning everything she could from Benedict.
 She leaves him tied to the chair in front of the window baiting in one of the Kronosaurs who attacks and destroys the glass killing itself and Benedict in the process.
 Knowing the Benthos doesn't have much longer, Celeste goes to the hangar and radios Jonas in his Abyss Glider that she is setting the hangar doors on automatic so they will open when he arrives.
 She also finds out that Angel is closing in.

 Jonas enters the Trench in his Abyss Glider and is quickly attacked by the pack of Kronosaurs.
 The Prometheus makes a slow getaway, overloaded with crew and the nodules.
 Angel arrives and goes after the sub.
 Celeste radios Jonas and begs him to lure Angel away long enough for them to escape.
 Terry, knowing she's only minutes from death, undoes her bonds, but is unable to get back into the Benthos or into the control room.
 She attempts to climb into one of the sensor drones, but discovers the mutilated corpse of Heath.
 Jonas passes by the hangar sensors and the room begins filling with water.
 Terry manages to get inside the robot and seal the lid.
 Jonas leads Angel on a chase, but when Celeste mockingly tells him that Terry is still alive, he takes revenge by leading Angel right back to the sub.
 She attacks and rips off the observation pod causing the sub to implode.